whoismz/emt/README.md

 - Root privileges or `CAP_BPF` or `CAP_SYS_ADMIN`
 - bpftool

 This project uses **BPF CO-RE** (Compile Once, Run Everywhere), which requires a `vmlinux.h` file generated from your system’s kernel BTF data.
-If `src/bpf/vmlinux.h` does not exist, the build script (build.rs) will automatically generate it by running:
+If `src/bpf/vmlinux.h` does not exist, the script `build.rs` will automatically generate it by running:

 ```bash
 bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h